RomanticBox/RomanticBox.github.io/_pages/about.md

 ## 👋 Hi, I'm Sunghyun Lee

 I'm a Deep Learning researcher with a deep interest in **Multimodal ToM**, **AI for media**, and **Computational Creativity**.
-Currently, my research focuses capturing the hidden meaning of **silence** in a conversation.
+Currently, my keyword of research is **silence**.

 I'm keep updating my website!

 Beyond that, I explore the **creativity of AI** — how machines can generate novel ideas, expressions, or artifacts that go beyond human expectations, and how we might evaluate such output meaningfully.

-I majored Computer Science and French Language and Literature in Yonsei University, graduated as summa cum laude.
+I majored Computer Science and French Language and Literature in Yonsei University, graduated as summa cum laude (top 3%).

 ---